Greenleaf, Jolle

 Jolle Greenleaf

-Soprano Jolle Greenleaf is one of today’s foremost figures in the field of early music.
-She has been hailed by The New York Times as a “golden soprano” and “a major force in the New York early music-scene.”
-Ms. Greenleaf was named the artistic director of TENET Vocal Artists in 2009, where she sings and directs the ensemble in repertoire spanning the Middle Ages to the present day.
+Soprano Jolle Greenleaf is one of today’s foremost figures in early music.
+Hailed by The New York Times as a “golden soprano” and “a major force in the New York early music-scene,” Greenleaf was named artistic director of TENET in 2009.
+She sings and directs the ensemble in repertoire spanning the Middle Ages to the present day.
 Her flair for imaginative programming has been lauded as “adventurous and expressive,” and “smart, varied and not entirely early” (The New York Times).
-She is a celebrated interpreter of the music of Bach, Buxtehude, Handel, Purcell and, most notably, Claudio Monteverdi.
-Ms. Greenleaf has performed as a soloist in venues throughout the U.S., Scandinavia, Europe, and Central America for exceptional presenters including Vancouver Early Music Festival, Denmark’s Vendsyssel Festival, Cambridge Early Music Festival, Costa Rica International Music Festival, Puerto Rico’s Festival Casals, Utrecht Festival, at Panama’s National Theater, and San Cristobal, the Cathedral in Havana, Cuba.
+She is a celebrated interpreter of the music of Bach, Buxtehude, Handel, Purcell, and, most notably, Claudio Monteverdi.
+Ms. Greenleaf has performed as a soloist in venues throughout the US, Scandinavia, Europe, and Central America for presenters including Cambridge and Vancouver Early Music Festivals, Denmark’s Vendsyssel Festival, Costa Rica International Music Festival, Puerto Rico’s Festival Casals, Utrecht Festival, at Panama’s National Theater, and in Havana, Cuba.